 - Start IIS on the FogBugz On Site web server, and allow the database to be automatically upgraded.

-- If you are running FogBugz version 8.18.5 or later, do the following from the FogBugz web server
+- If your version of FogBugz On Site is version 8.18.5 or later, do the following from the FogBugz web server

 - Make sure you are logged into FogBugz as an administrator